 The crust may tear in places when being rolled to size or transferred to the baking sheet, but it patches easily.-Cynthia Graubart

-Luckily, a pie this big generally means leftovers.
-And just as luckily, it’s pretty easy to freeze.
-Let the pie cool completely, or gather up whatever is leftover, and wrap it tightly.
+Yes, these leftovers freeze well.
+Let the pie cool completely, gather up whatever is leftover, and wrap it tightly.
 Freeze for up to 2 months.
 When you decide it’s time for pie again, thaw at room temperature.
 If you want to reheat it, you can pop the thawed pie into a 350ºF oven until warmed through, about 10 minutes.

 Spiced Blueberry Slab Pie